-Our largest contiguous area is in the terraced landscape of the Langsurer Brüderberg.
-An old, forgotten Grand Cru location with an incline between 50 and 70 degrees.
-The area consists of shell limestone, which is ideal for the production of great Burgundy wines.
-Geologically, the location is one of the foothills of the Paris Basin.
-The wine-growing regions of Burgundy, Champagne and the Luxembourg Moselle are also located there.
-In the direction of Trier, the Paris Basin ends with the Igeler Fault.
-From there, mostly red sandstone stretches along the Moselle, which is clearly visible when looking from the city center of Trier to the opposite bank.
+Our largest contiguous single site is in the terraced landscape of the Langsurer Brüderberg.
+An old, forgotten Grand Cru single site with a gradient between 50 and 70 degrees.
+The area consists of shell limestone soil, which is made for the production of great Burgundy wines.
+The location is one of the foothills of the Paris Basin, and therefore geologically belongs to the wine-growing regions of Burgundy, Champagne and the Luxembourg Moselle.
+In the direction of Trier, the Paris Basin ends with a geological fault, the so-called "Igel Fault".
+From there, mostly red sandstone stretches along the Moselle, which is clearly visible when looking from the city center of Trier on the opposite side of the river.

 Oberemmeler Altenberg - Saar

 The Oberemmeler Altenberg is an ancient vineyard where the Romans already cultivated wine.
 Until a few years ago, the Altenberg was a largely forgotten location in a cool side valley.
 That has changed significantly in the wake of climate change.
 Not without reason.
 Already in the Prussian vineyard classification of 1868, the Oberemmeler Altenberg was listed in the class of the best vineyards.
 The Rinke vineyards in Oberemmeler Altenberg are all top steep slopes, for the most part old vines that were planted from 1963 onwards.
-In many cases the vines there are still in single pole training.
+In many cases the vines there are still cultivated in the classic single pile education ("Einzelpfahlerziehung").

 The Pinot Noir Réserve Vom Schiefer and the Sauvignon Blanc Vom Schiefer also come from the Oberemmeler Altenberg.
 The cool climate with a long aging is the secret of the elegance and sophistication of these wines.